sharmaabhay786/Tauri-app/README.md

 # Tauri App

 This is a simple Counter App built using React, Vite, and Tauri.
-The app provides a desktop interface that allows users to increment, decrement, and reset a counter, with all the logic being managed in a backend implemented using Tauri(Rust).
+The app provides a desktop interface that allows users to increment, decrement,reset a counter, and perform basic crud operation  with all the logic being managed in a backend implemented using Tauri(Rust).
 The app is packaged as a native desktop application using Tauri, making it lightweight and easy to distribute across different platforms.

 ## Tech Stack